 "Utilisation Payment" means any payment in respect of WPD Dynamic Services and/or WPD Secure Services calculated in accordance with Paragraph 3 of Part B of this Schedule 2 below, and/or any payment in respect of WPD Restore Services calculated in accordance with Paragraph 1 of Part C of this Schedule 2 below;

-"Utilisation Settlement Period" means each full one (1) minute period during a Utilisation event, as described in Paragraph 2.2 of this Part A of Schedule 2 below.
+"Utilisation Settlement Period" means each full one (1) minute period during a Utilisation event, as described in Paragraph 2.2 of this Part A of Schedule 2 below, with the first Utilisation Settlement Period for WPD Dynamic Services and/or WPD Secure Services being the minute in which the Response Time ends, and the first Utilisation Settlement Period for WPD Restore Services being the first full minute after despatch of Demand Response, or the issue of an Instruction, by WPD.

 General

 For WPD Dynamic Services, there are two primary payments: Utilisation Payments and Availability Payments.
 For WPD Secure Services, there are two primary payments: Utilisation Payments and Arming Payments.
 For WPD Restore Services, there is one payment: the Utilisation Payment.
-Utilisation Payments are made when Demand Response is despatched where a constraint event is in progress.
+Utilisation Payments are made when Demand Response is Utilised.
 Arming Payments are paid for every Accepted Arming Window in respect of the Site(s) / Group (s).
 Availability Payments are paid for every Accepted Availability Window in respect of the Site(s) / Group (s).

 Arming Payments, Availability Payments and Utilisation Payments are calculated at a different granularity called the Arming Settlement Period, the Availability Settlement Period and the Utilisation Settlement Period.
-The constants used to convert between MWh values and the individual time segments are (SPu) and (SPa), which correspond to the fraction of an hour for Utilisation, availability and arming.
+The constants used to convert between MWh values and the individual time segments are (SPu) and (SPa), which correspond to the fraction of an hour for Utilisation, Availability and Arming.
 The Utilisation Settlement Period is 1 minute.
 The Arming Settlement Periods and Availability Settlement Periods are 30 minutes i.e.:

 SPu= 160 and SPa=0.5